c-dilks/dispin/README.md

   clone a copy of [`j2root`](https://github.com/drewkenjo/j2root) to the directory `deps/j2root`
 - `cd` to this directory and follow the `README.md` within
+- this repository provides the ability to write data to `root` files with groovy
 - notes:
   - added `export JAVA_HOME="/usr/lib/jvm/default-java"` to `~/.zshrc`
   - troubleshooting: